Create a Western Flower Garden You Love

-You know those parts of the country where you dig a few holes, plop in a few plants and watch them grow into a lush jungle?
+You know those parts of the country where you dig a few holes, plop in plants and watch them grow into a lush jungle?

-All the while, you sip chilled cocktails and laugh about how easy flower gardening is.
+All the while, you sip chilled beverages and laugh about how easy flower gardening is.

-That isn’t Colorado, Utah or the interior West. 🙂
+That isn’t Colorado or the interior west. 🙂